openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 inactivity_ttl

 > **Transmitter-Supplied**, OPTIONAL.
-The refreshable time-to-live (TTL) of the stream in seconds, after which the Transmitter MAY either pause, disable, or delete the stream if it has not received any Receiver-initiated communication (defined below) in that duration.
-The syntax is the same as that of {{EXPIRES_IN}}.
+The refreshable time-to-live (TTL) of the stream in seconds, since the last activity from the Receiver as described below, was conducted.
+After the TTL passes with no eligible activity from the Receiver, the Transmitter MAY either pause, disable, or delete the stream.
+The syntax is the same as that of `expires_in` from Section A.14 of RFC6749 {{RFC6749}}.
 >
-> For streams created with the PUSH {{RFC8935}} delivery method, the Transmitter MUST refresh the TTL whenever:
+> For streams created with the PUSH {{RFC8935}} delivery method, the Transmitter MUST refresh the TTL duration of the stream upon the following Receiver:
-> * The Receiver calls any endpoint in the Event Stream Management API ({{management}}).
+> * The Receiver calls any endpoint in the Event Stream Management API that references the stream ({{management}}).
 >
-> For streams created with the POLL {{RFC8936}} delivery method, the Transmitter MUST refresh the TTL whenever:
+> For streams created with the POLL {{RFC8936}} delivery method, the Transmitter MUST refresh the TTL duration of the stream upon the following Receiver activity:
-> * The Receiver polls the Transmitter for events.
+> * The Receiver polls the Transmitter for events in the stream.
-> * The Receiver calls any endpoint in the Event Stream Management API ({{management}}).
+> * The Receiver calls any endpoint in the Event Stream Management API that references the stream ({{management}}).
 >
 > If the Transmitter decides to pause or disable the stream, it MUST send a Stream Updated Event to the Receiver as described in {{status}}.